Why Contractor Licensing Matters in Bellingham

 The Door-Knocker Problem

-Bellingham sees its share of traveling painting crews, especially in spring and summer, who knock on doors offering "leftover paint from a job down the street" at a deep discount.
+Bellingham sees its share of traveling painting crews, especially in spring and summer (which is also the best time of year to paint your Bellingham home), who knock on doors offering "leftover paint from a job down the street" at a deep discount.
 Most of these operators are unlicensed, uninsured, and will disappear after collecting payment.
 If someone shows up unsolicited offering painting services, ask for their L&I number and verify it before engaging further.

 What Good Licensing Looks Like